rcsb/rcsb-embedding-model/README.md

 ## Command-Line Interface (CLI)

 The CLI provides three main command groups: `fm-structure` for computing embeddings from a folder of structure files, `fm-sequence` for computing embeddings from protein sequences in FASTA files, and `fm-search` for building, updating, and querying FAISS databases for similarity search.
-Within `fm-search`, the `build` and `update` sub-commands are further grouped by input source (`structures`, `embeddings`, or `fasta`).

 ### Embedding Commands